-[PDF, 2.1 MB]The Council and the Central Christchurch Development Unit jointly managed development of the Performing Arts Precinct site prior to the disestablishment of the Canterbury Earthquake Recovery Authority.
+The Council and the former Central Christchurch Development Unit jointly managed the development of the Performing Arts Precinct site before the disestablishment of the Canterbury Earthquake Recovery Authority.

 It picks up on themes from the Share an Idea campaign around activation, vibrancy, diversity, mixed uses, collaboration, and access for all.